The DSM University is a Leonardo ENERGY project that is targeted at:

 DSM webinar schedule

-The DSM University third quarter 2017
+The DSM University fourth quarter 2017

-The DSM University is happy to announce that we are taking off for the third quarter of 2017 with webinar presentations that aim at providing information, cases, examples and motives for how DSM can be applied under different circumstances in terms of tradition, market and organisation.
+The DSM University is happy to announce that we are taking off for the fourth quarter of 2017 with webinar presentations that aim at providing information, cases, examples and motives for how DSM can be applied under different circumstances in terms of tradition, market and organisation.

 We have noticed that actors sometimes feel hampered by such but also that only slight tweeks in the experience of others can turn into useful projects anywhere.
 Or as someone said: “Why make your own mistakes when you can learn from those of others?”.
 The same applies to success!